bulletmark/mpr/README.md

 # View the inbuild usage/help for the put command:
 $ mpr put -h
-usage: mpr put [-h] [-f] src [src ...] dst
+usage: mpr put [-h] [-f] [-r] src [src ...] dst

 Copy one or more local files to directory on device.

 positional arguments:
-  src         name of source file[s] on PC dst         name of destination dir on device
+  src              name of local source file[s] on PC dst              name of destination dir on device

 options:
   -h, --help       show this help message and exit
-  -f, --file  destination is file, not directory
+  -f, --file       destination is file, not directory -r, --recursive  copy local directory recursively to / on device

 # Copy all Python files to root on device:
 $ mpr put *.py /